Below are the all-time best Carrie Richards poems as chosen by PoetrySoup members

 He visits this place with the stump in the ground

-The rings wrap around him, and takes him aboard
+The rings wrap around him, to take him aboard

 To the place of his childhood, a place he adored